10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 With the name “Tekpower,” you might think the Tekpower TP8260L Analog Multimeter came right out of a science fiction movie.
 While that’s not the case, it does have some futuristic features that we liked.

-For example, the backlit design makes it easy for you to read the gauge in any light level.
-And the one-year warranty provides a great peace of mind for any buyer.
-On top of this, the ability to measure up to 10 amps of current makes this a perfect choice for anyone testing AC, DC, resistance, and continuity.
+For example, the backlit design makes it easy for you to read the gauge at any light level.
+And the one-year warranty provides great peace of mind for any buyer.
+On top of that, the ability to measure up to 10 amps of current makes it a perfect choice for anyone testing AC, DC, resistance, and continuity.

-Some things aren’t so futuristic, though.
-The fact that it’s only rated to CAT-II 600V means this isn’t the safest tool on the list.
-And at the 1,000V DC range, this multimeter just wasn’t as accurate as most of the competition.
+Some features aren’t so futuristic, however.
+It’s only rated to CAT-II 600V and isn’t the safest tool on the list.
+At the 1,000V DC range, the Tekpower multimeter just wasn’t as accurate as most of the competition.

 - Backlit